The Ultimate Guide to Types of Metal Casting: Techniques ...

 Material Type

-Different casting methods work better with certain metals and alloys.
-For example, die casting is often used for aluminum and zinc, while sand casting is great for iron and steel.
+Each casting method performs optimally with specific metals and alloys.
+For example, die casting is typically employed for aluminum and zinc, whereas sand casting is well-suited for iron and steel.

 Complexity of Design